PgBiel/elembic/src/element.typ

       if type(filter) != dictionary or "elements" not in filter or "kind" not in filter {
         assert(false, message: "elembic: element.cond-set: invalid filter found while applying rule: " + repr(filter) + "\nPlease use 'elem.with(field: value, ...)' to create a filter.\n\nhint: it might come from a package's element made with an outdated elembic version.
 Please update your packages.")
       }

+      if "ancestry-elements" in filter and filter.ancestry-elements not in (none, (:)) {
+        elements = request-ancestry-tracking(elements, filter.ancestry-elements)
+      }

       let (eid,) = element

       // Forward-compatibility with newer elements